 A nurse may come and check his or her blood pressure.

 A physical therapist may help with exercises.
 The therapist will often show him or her and family members certain exercises that can be done without supervision.

 Speech and occupational therapists can help the whole family communicate and handle tasks of daily living better.

 You may be afraid to leave your loved one alone.
 Adult day care facilities can provide supervision if you need time away during the day.
 They also give your loved one a chance to be with other people.

-You can also check your phone book for other resources.
+You can also check your phone book and the internet for other resources.
 Try the following listings:

 National Stroke Association 800-787-6537

 Family Caregiver Alliance 800-445-8106

 Copyright © 2015 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR